sehr-abrar/estee-lauder-1b/README.md

 ## File / Folder Breakdown

-- `data/` — raw and processed datasets
+- `data/` — Raw and processed datasets.
-- `notebooks/` — Jupyter / Colab notebooks for EDA, modeling, and analysis
+- `notebooks/` — Jupyter / Colab notebooks for EDA, modeling, and analysis.
-- `scripts/` — optional Python scripts for modular code
-- `figures/` — visualizations and plots generated from notebooks
-- `presentations/` — slides or reports summarizing findings
+- `presentations/` — Slides or reports summarizing findings.

 **Note:** Project is in progress.